Ai Coding 7 min read

 5. Only proceed when all tests pass and coverage is stable

-Once the file is in place, the agent picks it up in three ways:
+Once the file is in place, the agent can pick it up in three ways.

-Automatic discovery.
-Start a new chat and work on a relevant task.
-The agent matches the task against your skill description and loads it automatically.
-No invocation needed.
+Automatic discovery is the default.
+Start a new chat and work on a relevant task, and the agent matches the task against skill descriptions and loads the right one without any explicit invocation.

-Here’s a full skill for scaffolding React components in a project that uses a specific structure:
+Here’s a skill for scaffolding React components in a project that uses a specific file structure.
+It lives in .cursor/skills/react-components/SKILL.md:

 ---